 Of far less worth than love.

-Finally the speaker reveals the intended listener of this piece.
+Finally, the speaker reveals the intended listener of ‘An Apple Gathering’.
 The lines of stanza five are directed at Willie, the speaker’s lover.
-She asks him if her love, or her virginity was really worth so little to him.
+She asks him if her love or her virginity was really worth so little to him.
 The question is directed at him, but also at herself.
 She wonders over her choice to give away her love rather than collect her own basket of apples.